Ready for your own card? Don’t ditch that guest card too quickly.

 If you think it’s time to start forging your own credit, here’s some advice for carefully making that decision so you don’t disrupt your sensitive credit score.

-authorized can help you
+How being an authorized can help you

 Authorized users get all the benefits of a credit card without having to qualify for the card and without the responsibility of repayment.
 The practice is also referred to as piggybacking.
 So, if your parents add you as an authorized user on one of their longstanding cards, the account’s history is added to your credit reports, which will likely increase your credit score thanks to the positive repayment history associated with the account.